Black-hole - neutron-star mergers: new numerical-relativity simulations and multipolar effective-one-body model with spin precession and eccentricity: BHNS parameter space

 Inspired by these claims, we put at test \teobdali{} on the best waveform inferred in~\cite{Morras:2025xfu}.
 In Figure~\ref{fig:ecc_prec_gw200105} we compare the best \texttt{pyEFPE} waveform against a \teobdali~waveform produced with the same parameters.
 We include in the plot \teobdali{} waveforms with different $\Lambda$ values as illustration, but perform the phase alignment between the $\Lambda=0$ and the \texttt{pyEFPE} waveforms since the latter model does not account for tides.
 The PN based waveform aligns well in the early inspiral with the EOB based one, but rapidly accumulate tidal dephasing starting at GW frequencies of $f\sim760$~Hz (outside of the considered frequency range of the analysis in~\cite{Morras:2025xfu}).
 By merger time, the PN approximant has dephased of several cycles in comparison to \teobdali.

 We compute mismatches among these waveforms in the same way described in Sec.~\ref{sec:mismatch} but employing the same frequency range as in~\cite{Morras:2025xfu} and considering the (2,2) mode only.
+To avoid complications arising from different definitions of eccentricity among models, we optimize the \teobdali~waveform over the eccentricity to find the equivalent system to that of~\cite{Morras:2025xfu}.
 We find a mismatch of $\bar{\mathcal{F}}=0.28$, indicating the PN model is affected by large systematics towards the upper limit of the analysis frequency range.
 This result suggests that an analysis of GW200105 with \teobdali~ with eccentricity and precession is likely to deliver different parameters than the PN analysis.
 The mismatch computation with tidal effects ($\Lambda\neq0$) yields very similar mismatches, which is expected for this highly asymmetric event (Type II).
 Therefore, using waveform models without tides for the inference of this event appears to be a robust choice.

 As a further check, we compute the mismatches between the best waveform obtained by the LVK analysis~\cite{LIGOScientific:2021qlt} with \texttt{IMRPhenomXPHM}~\cite{Pratten:2020ceb} against the waveform produced with \teobdali, both with and without tides, higher modes and same other parameters.
 The mismatches stay at values $\sim 0.001$ and similarly as before, we find no difference in the mismatch when including different values of $\Lambda$, which is expected from the high mass ratio of this event.
 This suggests that a \teobdali{} analysis of the same data (and without tidal effects) is likely to deliver source parameters compatible with the LIGO-Virgo-Kagra results.